How to Negotiate Salary with Just Any Boss or Hiring Manager

 Tips to Negotiate for a Higher Salary with just any Boss or Hiring Manager

-Negotiating salary offer is not a bad idea.
-In fact, it is not against any ethnics rule.
+Negotiating a salary offer is not a bad idea.
+It is not against any ethnics rule.
 When done rightly may yield a positive result, hence, you tend to enjoy the benefit of a nice salary pay.

 Below are tips to get you on the right track;